-Twice a year I am teaching a 7 weeks (25 hours) filmmaking course in Shanghai.
-For the 2014 spring term, I decided to help one of my friends, by shooting a music video for his new Album: Douce Chine (China Delight).
+Twice a year I was teaching a 7 weeks (25 hours) filmmaking course in Shanghai.
+For one of my term, I decided to help one of my friends, by shooting a music video for his new Album: Douce Chine (China Delight).

 By Franc Péret

 DOUCE CHINE is a Music Video shot with 5 different cameras: Leica M240 + Lumix GH2 + Lumix GH3 + Panasonic AF100 + Nikon D800.
 This was an interesting project for my students as well, as we had time to work on lighting set up and camera positioning.

 Song is about a guy who is used to travel from France to China, mixing up jet lag feeling with night life, good wine and wave of exciting emotion spicing up his life in China.

 This 4 minutes video was integrally shot in 10 hours (2 afternoons) in our classroom which is only 25m2.
 That means we could only walk 5 steps max in the different directions of the room.

 Why multi cameras shoot?